 For students who wish to work in the public schools, you must take a literature course for Instructional I Certification.

-By careful scheduling, students can use their elective credits to complete a minor in such areas as Psychology, Human Development and Family Studies, Linguistics, Health Planning and Administration, Spanish, or a related area.
+By careful scheduling, students can use their elective credits to complete a minor in such areas as Psychology, Human Development and Family Studies, Linguistics, Health Policy and Administration, Spanish, Gerontology, Psychology, Special Education, or a related area.
 Typically, a minor requires 18 credits, 6 of which have to be 400-level courses.
 CSD majors interested in obtaining a minor should consult with the department offering the minor to find out all of the requirements for a minor.

 The following University requirements must be completed for graduation.

 C or Better Course Requirement: CSD majors must obtain a grade of C or better in all CSD courses.

-Intercultural and International Competence Requirement: For CSD majors, this requirement is completed once a student has passed CSD 269DF.
+Intercultural and International Competence Requirement: For CSD majors, this requirement is completed once a student has passed CSD 269.

 Writing Across the Curriculum Requirement: For CSD majors this requirement is completed once the student has passed CSD 459W.

 Academic and Advising Information

 The University supplies students with the latest information concerning their academic progress, advising, and other information.
 CSD students are strongly advised to become familiar with and regularly use Penn State's eLion.